JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

  <summary>Background about the software and data (click here)</summary>

 --------
-**Software**: Here we use the Bayesian software package BEAST2 ([Bouckaert et al. 2014](https://doi.org/10.1371/journal.pcbi.1003537)) to infer a time-calibrated phylogeny.
-The package contains several programs: The settings for the analysis will be specified with the program BEAUti, a program with a graphical user interface (GUI) generating XML configuration files.
-The Bayesian analysis itself is going to be conducted with BEAST 2, and a summary tree will be generated with the program TreeAnnotator.
-In addition, we will use of the program Tracer ([Rambaut et al. 2018](https://doi.org/10.1093/sysbio/syy032)) to assess stationarity of the Bayesian analysis.
+**Software**: Here we use the Bayesian software package BEAST2 ([Bouckaert et al. 2019](https://doi.org/10.1371/journal.pcbi.1006650)) to infer a time-calibrated phylogeny.
+The package contains several programs:
+- BEAUti: GUI for generating XML configuration files.
+- BEAST 2: Runs the Bayesian analysis.
+- TreeAnnotator: Summarizes trees.
+- Tracer ([Rambaut et al. 2018](https://doi.org/10.1093/sysbio/syy032)) Assesses stationarity of the Bayesian analysis.

-**Data**: You will use the exact same genes, sequences, and species as in the previous analyses.
-However, BEAST 2 requires all alignments to contain the same species (and there were some sequences of species missing in the 12s alignment) as well as that the species have exactly the same names (so far, they differed by the accession numbers).
-Therefore, these adjustments were made to the three alignment files: [`12s.nex`](data/12s.nex), [`co1.nex`](data/co1.nex), [`rag1.nex`](data/rag1.nex).
+**Data**: The same genes, sequences, and species from previous analyses will be used.
+BEAST 2 requires alignments to include identical species with consistent naming (previously, some species were missing in the 12s alignment, and names varied by accession numbers).
+These adjustments were made to the alignments: [`12s.nex`](data/12s.nex), [`co1.nex`](data/co1.nex), [`rag1.nex`](data/rag1.nex).

 --------
 </details>